 - Use bluetooth encryption

 - Encrypt critical data elements such as your user ID, passwords and PIN

 Merchants also face major losses in contactless payments scams.
 Signifyd’s Guaranteed Fraud Protection shifts the liability for fraud away from ecommerce merchants, allowing merchants to increase sales and open new markets while reducing risk.

-Our newest product, Seamless SCA, ensures all transactions are PSD2-compliant and adds an extra layer of security to your transactions — meaning merchants aren’t liable for fraudulent transactions.
+Our newest product, Payments Compliance, ensures all transactions are PSD2-compliant and adds an extra layer of security to your transactions — meaning merchants aren’t liable for fraudulent transactions.

 What’s next for wearable technology